-If you're a hobbyist cannabis grower, and want to keep things simple, then you should definitely consider setting up your own grow tent.
-Grow tents aren't meant for people with large-scale cannabis operations, but for those who only want to grow a few ounces a month, a grow tent could be the ideal way to go.
+If you're a hobbyist cannabis grower, and want to keep things simple, then you should definitely consider setting up your own DIY indoor grow tent.
+Grow tents aren't meant for people with large-scale cannabis operations, but for those who only want to grow a few ounces a month, an indoor DIY grow tent could be the ideal way to go.

-They are amazing as they let individuals who live in temperate climates to grow cannabis year round.
+Grow tents let individuals who live in high temperature and humidity climates grow cannabis year round.

-However, there isn't just one type of grow tent that will work for everyone.
-There are actually a lot of different factors that need to be considered, and many different types of tents that are available on the market.
-Thankfully, no matter how you end up setting up your grow tent, the process should be fairly easy to complete and understand.
+There are a lot of different factors that need to be considered, and there are many varieties of grow tents that are available on the market.
+Thankfully, no matter how you end up setting up your indoor grow tent, the process should be fairly easy to complete and understand.

-So, continue reading and we'll show you how to design the perfect grow tent for your needs.
+So, continue reading and we'll show you a complete guide for how to design the perfect grow tent for your needs.

-This is the first question you should ask yourself.
+This is the first question you should ask yourself, DIY grow tent or store bought grow tent?
 There are pros and cons to both methods, it's all up to you and your needs.

-A DIY setup can save you money in the long run, but you need to be somewhat handy to pull it off.
-Some DIY experts use shelving and then wrap reflective fabric around the shelf.
-Others use PVC pipes to create the frame.
+An indoor DIY grow tent setup can save you money in the long run, but you need to be somewhat handy to pull it off.
+Some DIY experts use shelving and then wrap reflective fabric around the shelf to make their grow tents where others use PVC pipes to create the frame of the tent.

 There are also many store bought options.
-Some retailers will sell you just a tent, and you need to go individually purchase the other components needed, and others will sell you an entire grow tent kit, including everything you need to get started.
+Some retailers will sell you just a grow tent, and you need to go individually purchase the other components needed, and others will sell you an entire grow tent kit, including everything you need to get started on your indoor grow.

-The next thing you need to consider is how big of a tent you want.
-Obviously with a larger tent you will be able to grow more plants, and have a larger harvest.
-However, not everyone has the space for a massive tent inside their home, and with a larger setup comes more factors you must consider.
+The next thing you need to consider is how big of a grow tent you want.
+Obviously with a larger grow tent you will be able to grow more plants, and have a larger harvest.
+However, not everyone has the room for a massive grow tent inside their home, and with a larger setup comes more factors you must consider.

-Some things to ask yourself when deciding on the size of your tent are:
+Some things to ask yourself when deciding on the size of your grow tent are:

-- How much space in your home are you are willing to devote to your growing space?
+- How much room in your home are you are willing to devote to your growing space?

 - With a larger space, you will need larger, brighter lights.
 How much of an initial cost are you willing to put into this setup?